kc1r74p/ZWIFT_Rainmeter_Plugin/README.md

 A plugin for Rainmeter to display information about a ZWIFT account

 #### Distance/month example rainmeter skin using Plugin
+- Month names and formatting of numbers can be adjusted with a locale in the settings.ini
 ![Simple distance per month example](zwift_rainmeter_api.png)

 #### How to use